Fifty years ago, in January 1973, the US Supreme Court ruled that Americans have the right to abortion in a landmark case called Roe v Wade.

 Abortion laws and access in America vary by state.
 By overturning Roe v.
 Wade in 2022, the Supreme Court gave states the power to make abortion illegal, restricted, or legal.
 As of January 2023, 13 states have laws protecting abortion access and 12 states have outright abortion bans.
 The others have a mix of restrictions and protections.
 Find out each state’s abortion laws on this interactive US abortion map from the Guttmacher Institute.

-As of January 2023, 44 states have some abortion restrictions in place, including 12 that have introduced outright bans (mostly in the Southeast of the country).
+As of August 2023, 42 states have some abortion restrictions in place, including 13 that have introduced outright bans (mostly in the Southeast of the country).
 58% of women aged 13–44 live in states that are hostile to abortion rights, like Texas, Oklahoma, and Mississippi which ban abortion entirely.
-You can see which states have banned abortion on this interactive US abortion map from the Guttmacher Institute.
+You can see which states have banned abortion on this interactive US abortion laws map from the Guttmacher Institute.

 In November 2022, abortion was on the ballet during the US midterms.
 Heading into the election, polls showed that abortion was the top issue for many Americans and 60% of voters said they were dissatisfied or angry with the decision to overturn Roe.
 Five states (California, Michigan, Vermont, Kentucky and Montana) asked voters to choose whether to support or reject abortion restrictions.
 In a decisive and resounding message from the American public, all five states voted to protect abortion rights and access.